gravitational/teleport-plugins/access/pagerduty/README.md

 # Teleport Pagerduty Integration

-This package provides a Teleport <-> Pagerduty integartion that allows you to treat Teleport access and permission requests as Pagerduty incidents — and notify :he appropriate team, and approve or deny the requests via Pagerduty special action.
+This package provides a Teleport <-> Pagerduty integration that allows you to treat Teleport access and permission requests as Pagerduty incidents — and notify the appropriate team, and approve or deny the requests via Pagerduty special action.

 ## Prerequisites
 This guide assumes you have